Electronic glasses: E-glasses

 "Electronic glasses" can also refer to electronically enhanced eyeglasses, sometimes called e-glasses, designed for users who are not necessarily visually impaired.
 These wearable devices use electronic technology to dynamically improve focus, adjust for available light, monitor and record health data, receive and display information, and/or facilitate control in gaming environments.

-Some proped e-glasses incorporate on-board microprocessors that activate transparent LED film to emulate progressive lenses.
+Some propped e-glasses incorporate on-board microprocessors that activate transparent LED film to emulate progressive lenses.

 Smartglasses, a type of augmented reality device, could be considered a subtype of e-glasses.